The entire book appears at this link with chapters added after appearing online:

 desire to work the detective job to earn enough money to keep

-and buy editing equipment.
+afloat, buy some rad editing equipment.

 rambles on the couch.
 Occasionally, Poopsie barks in the